Masters 2020 Picks: The 13 best bets to win at Augusta National

 • • •

 Reason to pick: Has any former Masters champ ever gotten such little love from oddsmakers?
 Well, other than Sergio Garcia.
 Reed has won a WGC this year and finished T-13 in both majors.
+Apparently, enough people realized this and Reed has been upgraded to 25-to-1 odds now.
+Too bad if you were waiting to wager on him.
 Plus, as we saw at the European Tour’s BMW PGA Championship two weeks ago (see photo above), chilly conditions don’t seem to bother him in the least.

 Cause for concern: Outside of his 2018 win, Reed has never finished better than T-22 while missing the cut twice in his five other Masters appearances.